-Basis of OP Units
+Basis of Common Units

-In general, if you received OP units in exchange for contributing an interest in a partnership, you have an initial tax basis in the OP units equal to your basis in the contributed partnership interest.
-Your basis in your OP units generally is increased by:
+In general, if a holder received common units in exchange for contributing an interest in a partnership, the holder has an initial tax basis in the common units equal to the holder's basis in the contributed partnership interest.
+The holder's basis in common units generally is increased by:

-- your share of operating partnership taxable and tax-exempt income; - increases in your share of the liabilities of the operating partnership, including the operating partnership's share of the liabilities of some entities in which it owns an interest; and - any gain recognized under Section 737 of the Internal Revenue Code due to the receipt of a distribution from the operating partnership within seven years after you contributed property to the operating partnership.
+- the holder's share of operating partnership taxable and tax-exempt income; - increases in the holder's share of the liabilities of the operating partnership, including the operating partnership's share of the liabilities of some entities in which it owns an interest; and any gain recognized under Section 737 of the Internal Revenue Code due to the receipt of a distribution from the operating partnership within seven years after the holder contributed property to the operating partnership.

-Generally, your basis in your OP units is decreased by:
+Generally, a holder's basis in common units is decreased by:

-- your share of operating partnership distributions; - decreases in your share of liabilities of the operating partnership, including the operating partnership's share of the liabilities of some entities in which it owns an interest; - your share of losses of the operating partnership; and - your share of nondeductible expenditures of the operating partnership that are not chargeable to capital.
+- the holder's share of operating partnership distributions; - decreases in the holder's share of liabilities of the operating partnership, including the operating partnership's share of the liabilities of some entities in which it owns an interest; - the holder's share of losses of the operating partnership; and - the holder's share of nondeductible expenditures of the operating partnership that are not chargeable to capital.

-However, your basis will not decrease below zero.
+However, a holder's basis will not decrease below zero.